jj-zhu/jj-zhu.github.io/index.md

 To get in touch, click the icon at the bottom of the page.

 ### News and updates
 - March 11th - 15th, 2024.
-I am organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ ot-berlin-2024) (OT-DOM) in Berlin, Germany.
-See [program and slides](https://sites.google.com/view/ot-berlin-2024/program-slides?authuser=0)
+I am organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ot-berlin-2024) (OT-DOM) in Berlin, Germany. [program and slides](https://sites.google.com/view/ot-berlin-2024/program-slides?authuser=0)
 - New preprints available:
   - [Approximation, Kernelization, and Entropy-Dissipation of Gradient Flows: from Wasserstein to Fisher-Rao](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
 Joint work with Alexander Mielke.
   - [Analysis of Kernel Mirror Prox for Measure Optimization](https://arxiv.org/abs/2403.00147).
 Accepted for publication at AISTATS 2024.
 Joint work with Pavel Dvurechensky.